Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 There are a lot of free pdf articles and websites available.
 Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald, Hitzer, Perwass and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
 The newer books often include CGA.

 - Perwass: Aspects of Geometric Algebra in Euclidean, Projective and Conformal Space
+- Colapinto dissertation and articles has nice looking images (and good information).